apache/incubator-kie-kogito-apps/jitexecutor/README.md

 Each endpoint does support a multiple DMN models variant of the payload; this is helpful for the use-case where the main model to be evaluated has some DMN-import references to other DMNs.

-For evaluation and explainability, the payload require specify `mainURI` and `resources` instead of `model`.
+For DMN Evaluation and eXplainability, the payload require specify `mainURI` and `resources` instead of `model`.
 Example:
 ```json
 {